shovington/school/Deleaves/CreateWAP/README.md

 Click on the top right corner network icon, then **Edit Connections ...**
 Click **Add**, chose **Wi-Fi** and **Create ...**
-Then enter the in each tab what's on the screenshots.
+Then enter in each tab what's on the screenshots.

 ![General_tab](/Deleaves/CreateWAP/Screenshot/General_tab.png)
 ![Wi-Fi_tab](/Deleaves/CreateWAP/Screenshot/Wi-Fi_tab.png)